DorothyTamYiLing/GWarrange/documents/tutorials.md

 **Visualising genome rearrangements that are captured by kmer**

-From genome set with 7000bp extension and 3bp merging, split kmers are found (_i.e._ flanking sequences mapped to different positions) when mapped to the original genomes.
+From genome set with 7000bp extension and 3bp merging, twelve split k-mers are found (_i.e._ flanking sequences mapped to different positions) when mapped to the original genomes.
+They showed mv_away and swp_flk behaviour in at least one genome.
 They can be found in sim_40genomes_ext7000_merge3_kmer_outdir/kmers_withN/mysplitk_out.txt.

 1) Plotting split kmers for visualising rearrangement boundaries